altocodenl/tagaway-mobile/tagaway/lib/readme.md

 ## TODO

 - Load up all pivs after deletion anyway.
-- Why new tag doesn't appear immediately on search? update list of tags after each tagging before updating lastNTags: without await, fire off call to getTags from queryPivs
+- Why new tag doesn't appear immediately on search? update list of tags after each tagging before updating lastNTags: without await, fire off call to getTags from queryPivs.
+Make update of lastNTags directly in getTags.
 - Performance of query: avoid double round trip for first draw of uploadedView.
 - Handle >= 400 errors with snackbar on tagService and uploadService
 - Finish annotated source code.